yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-controllers.md

 |               |           gyroscope           |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-### Axis Fields
+### Pressure Axes
-The axis fields are there as all face buttons are actually pressure sensitive and can measure a value from 0x00 being not pressed, to 0xFF being fully pressed.
+All face buttons are pressure sensitive and can measure a value from 0x00 being not pressed, to 0xFF being fully pressed.
 Triggers are handled here too.

-Accelerometer and gyroscope are 10 bit numbers
+### Accelerometers and Gyro
+Accelerometer and gyroscope are 10 bit numbers: nominally, they are neutral at 0x200, and range from 0x000 to 0x400.
+The actual neutral/min/max varies wildly between real controllers though, calibration is required for proper usage in games.

+From a resting position, X measures left/right acceleration (roll), Y measures forward/back acceleration (pitch), Z measures up/down acceleration (gravity), and the gyroscope measures instantaneous left/right rotation (yaw).

 ### Buttons
 Buttons are broken up as follows, with one bit per button